-Accounting, an ancient practice, is bound to experience changes in the age of technology.
+As an ancient practice, accounting is bound to experience changes in the technology it uses.

-Instead of detailing transactions as though they were narratives, accounting today is straightforward and methodical.
+Instead of long, winding narratives to detail transactions, accounting and technology now work together for a more methodical and straightforward practice.
 Instead of solely relying on pen and paper, accountants use a gamut of technical tools to complete their work.

 What results is an efficient system that tracks data beyond transactions.
 With the technology we have today, accounting is able to analyze a company’s financial performance and provide insights for growth in this fast-paced world.

-So what are these tools exactly, and how do they support accounting professionals with their advanced technology?
+So, what are these tools exactly, and how have accounting and technology merged to support accounting professionals in enhancing their systems?

 5 Types of Accounting Technology Our Head Accountant Recommends

-With the following types of technology, companies can more easily accomplish their accounting goals and use financial data to their advantage.
+With the following types of technology used in accounting, companies can more easily accomplish their accounting goals and use financial data to their advantage.

 Enterprise Resource Planning (ERP) platforms